West Leyden High School: Athletics

-Since 1981, West Leyden and East Leyden have a combined athletics program.
+Since 1981, West Leyden and East Leyden have had a combined athletics program.
 Prior to the schools unifying into a single program, West Leyden's teams were stylized as the Knights, and the school colors were blue and gold.
 While East Leyden's team nickname of "Eagles" was retained for the combined program, West Leyden's colors became the colors for the unified program.

 As a separate team, the only team to finish in the top four of their respective Illinois High School Association (IHSA) was the 1968—69 wrestling team.

 In 2014, 15-year-old student Brody Roybal won the gold medal with the American team in the 2014 Winter Paralympics.
-He acquired a gold medal again at the 2018 Winter Paralympics, this time as a 19-year-old.
+He won a gold medal again at the 2018 Winter Paralympics, this time as a 19-year-old.